mbaula/gip/notes.md

     - `repositoryformatversion = 0` 0 is initial format, 1 the same with extensions, if > 1 git will panic
     - `filemode = false` disable tracking of file modes (permissions) changes in the work tree
     - `bare = false` indicate the repo has a worktree. git supports optional worktree which indicates the location of the worktree

+- `repo_find()` helps find the root of the current repo.
+This will be used a lot since almost all Git functions work on existing repos (except init).
+Sometimes the root is the current dir, or it could be a parent
+- For example your repository’s root may be in `~/Documents/MyProject`, but you may currently be working in `~/Documents/MyProject/src/tui/frames/mainview/`
+- repo_find will look for that root starting at current dir recursing back to `/`
+- To identify a path as a repo, it will for the presence of .git directory